Call Today to Get Started With Your Visa!

 After an applicant’s change of status is approved, he or she will first receive a notice of approval.
 The applicant’s Green Card document will be sent soon thereafter.

-The IR2 visa is issued in cases of adoption if the child was formally adopted before his or her 16th birthday, or the child’s 18th birthday if the sibling exception applies.
-Additionally, the sponsor or his or her spouse must have had legal custody of the child and resided with the child for at least two years prior to applying for the IR2 visa.
+IR2 visa is issued in cases of adoption if the child was formally adopted before his or her 16th birthday, or the child’s 18th birthday if the sibling exception applies.
+Additionally, the sponsor or his or her spouse must have had legal custody of the child and resided with the child for at least two years prior to applying for this visa.

 Can IR2 Visa Holders Become U.S. Citizens?